 DB errors

-DB calculated field strength values may sometimes be erroneous (See doc.
-SE43(11)11) [10].
+DB calculated field strength values may sometimes be erroneous.
 For example, calculated wanted field strength values may be ‘too low’ (e.g. near the DTT coverage edge) compared to the actual values which, though low, may still be sufficiently high to be receivable, and thus the DB would register a ‘false-vacancy-detection’.

 It may also happen that the DB calculated field strength values are ‘too high’ compared to the actual values which may not be high enough to provide satisfactory reception quality, and thus the DB would register a ‘false-occupancy-detection’.